T

 museum

-Located across from Independence Hall.
+Located across the street from Independence Hall.

 5. Evening